wenjie1991/scMitoMut/README.md

 # The `scMitoMut` package

-The [**scMitoMut**](https://wenjie1991/scMitoMut/) is a R/Bioconductor Package for Mitochondrial Mutation Analysis in Single-Cell Omics Data
+The [**scMitoMut**](https://github.com/wenjie1991/scMitoMut) is a R/Bioconductor Package for Mitochondrial Mutation Analysis in Single-Cell Omics Data

 # Installation

 ## Install from bioconductor

 We are currently submitting the package to Bioconductor.
-To try it out, you can use the source code provided.

 ## Install the devel version from GitHub